materialsproject/atomate2/docs/user/key_concepts_overview.md

 ![Flow example](../_static/example_flow.png)

 `Job` and `Flow` makers come in handy by providing a template schema to set up diverse electronic structure calculation and computational chemistry tasks (e.g. chemical bonding analysis, elastic constant calculations, force field applications and many more) and to make it easier to handle and unify output from the various supported software packages (like VASP, phonopy and more).
-Given that the job output data is stored in a JSON serializable dict format, it makes it possible to conveniently handle it with so-called [`TaskDocuments`](#taskdocument).
+Given that the job output data is stored in a JSON serializable dict format, it makes it possible to conveniently handle the final output with so-called [`TaskDocuments`](#taskdocument).

 ### Technical Aspects